BattletechModders/StrategicOperations/README.md

 ```
 `strafeTargetsFriendlies` - bool, strafing can hit friendly units,

+`strafeEndsActivation` - bool, do strafes automatically end the turn of the unit using them?

+`spawnTurretEndsActivation` - bool, does spawn unit automatically end the turn of the unit using them?

 `strafeVelocityDefault` - float, default velocity of strafing unit <i>while strafing</i>.
 The faster the unit moves, the fewer targets it will be able to hit during a strafe.
 If MaxSpeed is > 0 in the strafing unit, then that speed will override this value.

 `strafeAltitudeMin` and `strafeAltitudeMax` - float.
 The altitide of the strafing unit is the maximum weapon range of the strafing unit divided by 4, but is clamped between these two values.